 Masks with a nose hole cut-out can be used when nasal cannulas are needed.
 They are very practical for patients who are receiving oxygen.

 All single layer masks with High Precision and push-pin profiles come standard with a nose hole.
-This nose hole is a practical reference point when moulding the mask on the patient’s face.
+This nose hole is a practical reference point when molding the mask on the patient’s face.
 When you place the mask onto the face, position the top of the triangle on the tip of the nose, which exposes the nostrils for easy breathing.
-This video shows you how to expertly mould a nose hole mask on your patient.
+This video shows you how to expertly mold a nose hole mask on your patient.

 The nose hole cut-out can be enough to make the mask feel less intimidating, as it will allow the patient to breathe comfortably.

 Nose and mouth hole

 Nose and mouth hole masks are recommended when the patient has nasal cannulas, for easy access to the mouth and/or throat (for example for intubation), and when a tongue depressor or mouthpiece is required.

 The nose and mouth cut-outs are ideal for patients under anaesthesia because they allow easy access to the nose and mouth.
 Of course, they are equally suitable for patients who are not, e.g. when treating nasopharynx and oropharynx cancer.